 With the high-paced, ever-changing landscape of marketing, it’s essential that marketers are able to adapt quickly to new developments.
 That’s why it’s important for them to learn how to think on their feet and change with the times—otherwise, they will eventually get left behind in this fast-moving industry.

 In addition, marketers need to know how to create and optimize social media campaigns that will attract the most attention from potential customers.
 That’s why it’s important for marketers to understand key features within various social media platforms including Facebook, Twitter, Instagram, Pinterest, and LinkedIn — so they can boost their brand awareness on each of these leading networks.

 19. Presentation skills

 Speaking of social media, another important ability for marketers to have is the ability to convey their point across effectively in a short amount of time.
-That’s why it’s important for them to learn how to develop strong presentation skills so they can adequately and clearly explain marketing initiatives.
+That’s why it’s important for them to learn how to develop strong presentation skills and create great visual PowerPoint so they can adequately and clearly explain marketing initiatives.

 20. Keep up with Trends

 Marketing in the digital age means constantly staying on top of new developments and changes in technology—and that includes knowing when and how to apply these emerging technologies within campaigns.
 That’s why it’s important for marketers to keep up with current events and industry news so they can always be aware of new opportunities as they arise—and adjust their strategies accordingly when necessary.